itshimelz/A-Parfect-Pathway/docs/phase4_learning_and_simulation.md

 - **Q-Table**: A matrix `[Nodes x Neighbors]` storing the value of taking an action.
 - **Algorithm**:
   $Q(s, a) = Q(s, a) + \alpha [R + \gamma \max Q(s', a') - Q(s, a)]$
-- **Training**: We need a "Training Phase" button in the UI that runs ~1000 fast episodes to "train" the Rescuer before the user sees the final result.
+- **Training**: We need a **"Train Model" button** in the associated Streamlit UI that runs episodes in the background and updates a progress bar.

 ### 2. **Simulation Controller**